Memory Loader

 RAM Write Mode

 In RAM Write mode, the flip-flop toggles with each press of the Clock button, so the Memory Loader alternates between writing the contents of the LAR to the MAR or writing the Data Switches to the RAM.
+A new byte is loaded into RAM with every two clock pulses.

 In RAM Write mode, the LAR increments at the conclusion of the WRAM state when Address Increment is ON.